On product Schur triples in the integers

-This is best possible, since $[n]_p$ does not contain a Schur triple with high probability if $p \ll n^{-2/3}$.
-In a recent development, Das, Knierim, and Morris~\cite{das2023schur} refined the work in~\cite{aigner2019monochromatic} by randomly perturbing sets whose sizes range between $\sqrt{n}$ and $\eps n$.
+This is best possible since $[n]_p$ does not contain a Schur triple with high probability if $p \ll n^{-2/3}$, and therefore we could for example take $A$ the set of odd numbers, colour it with red, and colour $[n]_p \setminus A$ with blue.
+In a recent development, Das, Knierim, and Morris~\cite{das2023schur} refined the work in~\cite{aigner2019monochromatic} and analysed random perturbations of sets with sizes ranging between $\sqrt{n}$ and $\eps n$.

 Inspired by the work in~\cite{aigner2019monochromatic} and~\cite{das2023schur}, we initiate the study of product Schur triples in randomly perturbed sets.
-For a function $\alpha: \mathbb{N} \to (0, 1)$, let $\hat{p}_\alpha: \mathbb{N} \to (0, 1)$ be a function such that the following holds: \begin{itemize} \item[$(1)$] There exists a sequence of sets $(C_n)_{n \in \mathbb{N}}$ with $C_n \se [2,n]$ such that $|C_n| \ge (1-\alpha(n)) n$ and such that for all $p \ll \hat{p}_{\alpha}$ we have
+For a function $\alpha: \mathbb{N} \to (0, 1]$, let $\hat{p}_\alpha: \mathbb{N} \to (0, 1)$ be a function such that the following holds: \begin{itemize} \item[$(A)$] There exists a sequence of sets $(C_n)_{n \in \mathbb{N}}$ with $C_n \se [2,n]$ such that $|C_n| \ge (1-\alpha(n)) n$ and such that for all $p \ll \hat{p}_{\alpha}$ we have

-\item[$(2)$] For all sequences of sets $(C_n)_{n \in \mathbb{N}}$ with $C_n \se [2,n]$ and $|C_n| \ge (1-\alpha(n)) n$ and for all $p \gg \hat{p}_{\alpha}$ we have
+\item[$(B)$] For all sequences of sets $(C_n)_{n \in \mathbb{N}}$ with $C_n \se [2,n]$ and $|C_n| \ge (1-\alpha(n)) n$ and for all $p \gg \hat{p}_{\alpha}$ we have